 ‘When you get to the bottom of the wall – check the pattern matches, and there are no gaps.
 If there are bubbles, or mismatches, just loosely pull the paper back and brush it back down.
 The paper is forgiving!
 If it matches you’re nearly there’ say the Graham & Brown team.

 Hang your next piece of wallpaper, making sure that you match the pattern exactly.
 Wipe off any excess paste from the paper with a damp sponge as you go along and lightly seal the matching edges with a seam roller after hanging each new piece.

-Finally, be sure to think about the following details: If the wallpaper you have chosen has a large pattern repeat, be sure to allow extra length when cutting so that you don’t have a problem matching up seams perfectly.
+If the wallpaper you have chosen has a large pattern repeat, be sure to allow extra length when cutting so that you don’t have a problem matching up seams perfectly.

 For particularly uneven walls, it’s worthwhile putting up lining paper first.
 This will create a far smoother and, ultimately, more stylish finish.